christophelete/Time-Series--Dynamic-Linear-Models/README.md

 Analyzing and forecasting a cyclist's heart rate using different time series advanced techniques.

 See pdf file for full details and results of the models!

+See Final_DLM_result.png for quick summary of the DLM model.